casper-network/docs/source/docs/casper/operators/setup.md

 ### Networking and Gossiping {#networking--gossiping}

 The node requires a publicly accessible IP address.
 The `config_from_example.sh` and `node_util.py` both allow IP for network address translation (NAT) setup.
 Specify the public IP address of the node.
-If you use the `config_from_example.sh` external services are called to find your IP and this is inserted into the created `config.toml`.
+If you use the `config_from_example.sh` external services are called to find your IP and this is inserted into the `config.toml` created.

-Default values are specified in the file if you want to change them:
+The following default values are specified in the file if you want to change them:

-- Specify the port that will be used for status and deploys
+- The port that will be used for status and deploys
-- Specify the port used for networking
+- The port used for networking
-- Known_addresses - these are the bootstrap nodes (no need to change these)
+- Known_addresses - these are the bootstrap nodes (there is no need to change these)